-The quest to unlock the mysteries of SEO ranking factors continues.
+The quest to unlock the mysteries of Google’s top SEO ranking factors continues.

 Search engines continually update their ranking algorithms to complement advances in technology and improve return results.
-Once crucial search engine optimized (SEO) ranking factors have become less important as new ranking factors, such as mobile-readiness and website security, jump to the front of the line.
+Google currently uses about 200 factors when establishing search rankings.
+Once crucial SEO ranking factors have become less important as others, such as domain security and page speed, jump to the front of the line.

 While user signals aren’t officially Google ranking factors, they serve as clues of how users are engaging with your site once they get there.